owhite/MESC_UIs/README.md

 It is also possible to set the network and password using the command/serial connection, but that workflow is likely to change.

-## A note about the files used by pio
+## ESP32 compilation - a note about the files used by pio

 ```
 webserver/